stanfordhaskell/cs43/assignments/assign1.markdown

 ### Problem 3 - L-systems (/src/LSystem.hs)

-This problem asks you to extend a module representing L-systems, a type of formal grammer.
+This problem asks you to extend a module representing L-systems, a type of formal grammar.
 From [Wikipedia](https://en.wikipedia.org/wiki/L-system), "An L-system consists of an alphabet of symbols that can be used to make strings, a collection of production rules that expand each symbol into some larger string of symbols, an initial 'axiom' string from which to begin construction, and a